 Welcome to the Department of Family and Community Medicine!
-We are a cohesive group of clinicians, educators, and scholars who strive to deliver outstanding care to all of our patients, improve the way primary care is provided, and educate exceptional family physicians for the coming generation.
-We have two residency training sites, three fellowship opportunities, four ambulatory practices, provide inpatient care at Parkland Hospital, extensive partnerships with our community, and have a growing research core.
-Our physicians also provide care in nursing homes, in hospice and palliative care settings, in sleep medicine, and in sports medicine.
+We are a cohesive group of clinicians, educators, and scholars who strive to deliver outstanding care to all our patients, improve the way primary care is provided, and educate excellent family physicians for the next generation.
+We have two residency training sites, four ambulatory practices, and provide inpatient care at Parkland Memorial and Dallas Presbyterian hospitals.
+Our physicians also provide care in nursing homes, in hospice and palliative care settings, and in sleep and sports medicine.

-The family physician serves as a patient’s “quarterback” by managing day-to-day and overall care.
-As the leader of an interprofessional team of health care providers, family physicians coordinate and advocate for the services of specialists such as cardiologists, orthopedic surgeons, dermatologists, pulmonologists, oncologists, and non-physician providers of care such as physical therapists and counselors.
+In the health care arena, the family physician serves as a patient's "quarterback" through managing day-to-day and overall care.
+Should the need arise, family physicians can coordinate and advocate for the services of specialists such as cardiologists, orthopedic surgeons, dermatologists, pulmonologists, oncologists, or any other type of specialist.
 Our faculty members have daily working relationships with hundreds of specialists at UT Southwestern affiliated hospitals.
 Every day, we are enhancing the discipline of family medicine by training future family physicians and by finding better ways to deliver health services.

 Residency Application Season Update

 Due to the COVID19 pandemic, we are prioritizing everyone's safety by conducting virtual interviews only.
 Our interviews are Mondays and Thursdays each week starting from October 19th 2020 to January 14th 2021 (excluding Thanksgiving, Christmas, and New Year holidays).

 UT Southwestern Graduate Medical Education Committee has a requirement for successful completion of USMLE Step 1, 2CK, and 2CS prior to employment by the residency programs.